 Crypto Tax Software: Manage Bitcoin and Other Digital Currencies

-Income and investment gains from cryptocurrency must be reported when you file taxes.
-These apps streamline the process.
+This year, you need to report income and investment gains from cryptocurrency when you file your taxes.
+These tax-filing apps streamline the process.

 More in www.cnet.com